Core engine relating biological observations to environmental observations by

 Maximum match time difference in hours (default: 6).

-in-memory connection is created (and closed again when collect = TRUE).
+NULL(default) a temporary in-memory connection is created (and closed again whencollect = TRUE).- version

-If TRUE, return the interpolated SQL string (with
+TRUE, return the interpolated SQL string (withquery_metaattached) without executing.
+Default:FALSE.

 When return_sql = TRUE, a length-1 character vector of SQL with